Information Concerning Audit Procedures and Appeal Process

 Either you or the Department of Revenue may appeal the decision of the Board of Tax Appeals to court.

-If you disagree with the decision of the Board of Tax Appeals, you have 60 days from the date of the order of the Board to make an appeal to the Chancery Court.
-When you file your petition, you will need to show that you have paid the assessment under protest or you will be required to post a bond with the Chancery Court in an amount equal to half the amount due.
-The findings and the order of the Board of Tax Appeals will become final and not subject to further review if you fail to file a petition within the 60-day period and pay the tax under protest or post the bond within the same period.
+If you disagree with the decision of the Board of Tax Appeals, you have 60 days from the mailing date of the order of the Board to make an appeal to the Chancery Court.
+The findings and the order of the Board of Tax Appeals will become final and not subject to further review if you fail to file a petition within the 60-day period.

 Upon the decision of the court, either you or the Department of Revenue may appeal the decision to the Mississippi Supreme Court.